Enter your zip to see mobile providers in your area.

 *Percentage of time users connect to 5G during phone use

-T-Mobile’s 5G network delivers average download speeds of 49.2 Mbps.2 That’s 36% faster than the average speed of its 4G LTE network—but significantly slower than top speeds of its rivals.
+T-Mobile’s 5G network delivers average download speeds of 58.1 Mbps.1 That’s noticeably faster than the average speeds of its rivals.

 Still, 50 Mbps is way fast for cell data—and faster speeds are yet to come.